waynehoover/dvorak-alt-layouts/README.md

 ## Installation
 Mac:
-Dowlnoad the .DMG file of the layout you want and move the .keylayout file to the alias inside the folder i.e. `/Library/Keyboard Layouts/`.
+Dowlnoad the .DMG file of the layout you want and move the .bundle file to the alias inside the folder i.e. `/Library/Keyboard Layouts/`.

 PC:
 Download the PC version of the file (Sorry there is no IU & LM version for PC) extract and open setup.exe.
 Then select the keyboard layout in the input sources.